Media Quality and Network Connectivity Performance in Microsoft Teams

 Online only deployment - Single site

-If all of your users use the Skype for Business Online service, and if your offices are centered around a single physical location and you decide to deploy Azure ExpressRoute, you should set up single ExpressRoute connection between your company site to the closest ExpressRoute peering location.
+If all of your users use the Microsoft Teams service, and if your offices are centered around a single physical location and you decide to deploy Azure ExpressRoute, you should set up single ExpressRoute connection between your company site to the closest ExpressRoute peering location.

 The following graphic shows an example of this type of deployment.
 For this example, Contoso is a university located in Orlando, FL.
 Contoso has 10,000 faculty members and students.
-The Internet tests from their location to Microsoft edge sites showed greater than 5% packet loss during peak class hours.
-The have decided to get a dedicated connection to Office 365 using ExpressRoute with over-provisioned bandwidth so they can avoid the network congestion for Office 365 especially for Skype for Business Online Real-Time traffic.
+The Internet tests from their location to Microsoft Edge sites showed greater than 5% packet loss during peak class hours.
+They have decided to get a dedicated connection to Microsoft 365 or Office 365 using ExpressRoute with over-provisioned bandwidth so they can avoid the network congestion for Microsoft 365 or Office 365 especially for Microsoft Teams Real-Time traffic.
 They connect to the Microsoft cloud through ExpressRoute at the Atlanta, GA MeetMe site.

 Online only deployment - Multiple sites on the same continent

-If your company is using Skype for Business Online services from multiple offices in the same region or continent, and you chose to implement Azure ExpressRoute, it is recommended to connect your main site via ExpressRoute, and then optionally add additional ExpressRoute peering for other locations that do not meet the recommended network performance targets.
+If your company is using Microsoft Teams services from multiple offices in the same region or continent, and you chose to implement Azure ExpressRoute, it is recommended to connect your main site via ExpressRoute, and then optionally add additional ExpressRoute peering for other locations that do not meet the recommended network performance targets.

-In the following example, Contoso is an US travel services company that is headquartered in New York but has other offices across the United States.
-Their offices are inter-connected through an WAN that uses MPLS for connecting to Office 365.
+In the following example, Contoso is a US travel services company that is headquartered in New York but has other offices across the United States.
+Their offices are inter-connected through a WAN that uses MPLS for connecting to Microsoft 365 or Office 365.
 They initially set up an ExpressRoute connection from their Internet router in Hoboken, New Jersey to the New York MeetMe site.

 Online only deployment - Multiple sites on different continents

-If all of your users are using Skype for Business Online service, and if your offices are in multiple physical locations across multiple continents, if you decide to deploy Azure ExpressRoute, you should set up at least one ExpressRoute connection for each continent between each continent's main site to its closest ExpressRoute peering location.
+If all of your users are using Microsoft Teams service, and if your offices are in multiple physical locations across multiple continents, if you decide to deploy Azure ExpressRoute, you should set up at least one ExpressRoute connection for each continent between each continent's main site to its closest ExpressRoute peering location.
 Depending on cost vs benefit, you can choose to deploy additional ExpressRoute connections from sites where network performance targets aren't met.

 In the following example, Contoso is a large corporate law firm with offices in major cities across North America and Europe.
 Based on their Internet connection and their internal network performance assessment, Contoso decided to deploy two ExpressRoute connections in North America and a single ExpressRoute circuit for all their European offices.

-If you have an on-premises Lync or Skype for Business deployment and choose to implement a hybrid Skype for Business Online integration, we recommend that if you decide to deploy Azure ExpressRoute, you need to have at least one ExpressRoute connection for each on-premises Lync or Skype for Business Edge site and at least one ExpressRoute connection for each continent with offices.
+If you have an on-premises Lync or Microsoft Teams deployment and choose to implement a hybrid Microsoft Teams integration, we recommend that if you decide to deploy Azure ExpressRoute, you need to have at least one ExpressRoute connection for each on-premises Lync or Microsoft Teams Edge site and at least one ExpressRoute connection for each continent with offices.
 Depending on cost vs benefit, for each continent you can choose to deploy additional ExpressRoute connections from offices where network performance targets aren't being met.

-If you have an on-premises Skype for Business deployment, you must follow the Edge Server Planning and Deployment Guide.
+If you have an on-premises Microsoft Teams deployment, you must follow the Edge Server Planning and Deployment Guide.
 Specifically, the Edge servers must be reachable from outside of your network.
 This is usually achieved either by assigning a routable public IP address to the Edge server, or by using network address translation (NAT).

-In the following example, Contoso has an existing on-premises Skype for Business Enterprise Voice deployment.
-They want to migrate on-premises users to Office 365 online services.
+In the following example, Contoso has an existing on-premises Microsoft Teams Enterprise Voice deployment.
+They want to migrate on-premises users to Microsoft 365 or Office 365 online services.
 They also decided to use a hybrid deployment so that they can continue to use their existing PSTN infrastructure for all on-premises and online users.
 Contoso's on-premises data center and Skype for Business Edge Servers are in Chicago.
 For their deployment, Contoso decided to set up one ExpressRoute connection between their Chicago data center and the Chicago ExpressRoute.
 They also added a west coast ExpressRoute connection to better serve their Honolulu office.

 Online deployment with Cloud Connector Edition